ibm-cloud-docs/codeengine/fleets-workloads.md

 ### Task and instance specification
 {: #fleet-taskspec}

 When deploying a fleet, users can specify the number of tasks to complete, the number of instances to run at a time, the order in which tasks are completed.
 Fleets can work on many tasks in parallel by starting multiple instances concurrently.
-All instances are created with the same amount of vCPU and memory as per the fleet’s specification.
+All instances are created with the same amount of vCPU and memory as in the fleet’s specification.
 Additionally users can create a task specification file to provide specific commands and arguments for each task or to create custom task indexes.

 ### Task storage in COS
 {: #fleet-cos}